 As Paul Zumthor has remarked long ago, during the Middle Ages “the Enchanter Merlin” is mostly the prophet Merlin, the “prophète des Englois”, whose libellus prophetiae Merlini has attracted comments and interprétations from scholars for more than three centuries.
 However, even in the Latin texts and a fortiori in the French ones, especially the prose Roman de Merlin (ca. 1210), some magical interventions are attributed to Merlin: mainly, the transportation from the Irish stones of the “Chaucie des Geants” to Stonehenge as a monument to king Pendragon after he died during the first batte of Salesbierres, the “magicking” of the Round Table so that its members suddenly feel they cannot live apart from each other, and, of course, the “metamorphosis” of king Uterpendragon into a perfect double of the duke of Cornwall, so that he gained access to the duchess and begot the future Arthur.

 Later texts have been mainly interested in this last talent: from one romance to the next, Merlin uses, and abuses, his gift of metamorphosis, whether he transforms other people, or himself.
 The part he plays in the creation of the Round Table is also often alluded to, but the “merveille” of Stonhenge tends to be substituted by more banal phenomena of meteorological magic.
 This paper will closely study the different categories of Merlinian magic to see how they fit into contemporary theories about magic.

-Patricia E. Black, University of California, Chico: The Magical Other in the Prise d’Orange
+Patricia E. Black, University of California, Chico: The Magical Other in the Prise d’Orange - paper was not delivered!

 Christopher R. Clason, Oakland University: The Magic of Love: Queen Isolde, the Magician Clinschor, and Seeing in Gottfried’s Tristan and Wolfram’s Parzival